-Chelan County's Flood Control Zone District shall coordinate with other departments within the county, the National Weather Service, cities, police and fire departments, and other entities as needed (e.g., Army Corps of

-Engineers, U.S. Forest Service, Chelan PUD, and Wenatchee Reclamation District) to improve flood warning and emergency response procedures.
+Chelan County's Flood Control Zone District shall coordinate with other departments within the county, the National Weather Service, cities, police and fire departments, and other entities as needed (e.g., Army Corps of Engineers, U.S. Forest Service, Chelan PUD, Department of Ecology, Department of Fish and Wildlife and Wenatchee Reclamation District) to improve flood warning and emergency response procedures.